DOH-01 Masters in Analogue Mixed-Signal ICs for Bio-Photonics Data Capture

 Microelectronic Circuits Centre Ireland (MCCI) is an EI / IDA technology centre hosted at Tyndall National Institute.
 Its mission is to carry out industry-led world-class Analog, Mixed-Signal and RF integrated circuit research and to deliver trained people and IP to industry.
 MCCI is already collaborating with 35 companies and many of the staff eventually transfer into the thriving microelectronics industry in Ireland.
 MCCI targets real-life applications with its research and currently has projects in diverse topics such as DNA detection, next generation optical communications, bio-sensing, imaging for security applications and early cancer detection.
 MCCI is carrying out innovative research in the areas of Radio Frequency, Frequency Synthesis, high speed optical transceivers, high performance data-converters and power management integrated circuits to enable new applications.

 Reporting to Dr. Daniel O’Hare Senior Researcher at MCCI the position involves the design of ultra-low noise high precision Analogue circuits to electronically capture Bio-Photonics Data.
 It will involve working with the Biophotonics team to understand their system requirements and then design an Integrated Circuit chip to meet those specifications.

 Any queries relating to this position can be forwarded to Dr. Daniel O' Hare on email firstname.lastname@example.org

-Step 1 - click here to download the Application form and indicate DOH-01 as the job reference
+Step 1 - Click here to download the Application form and indicate the Job Reference DOH-01

 Please note that Garda vetting and/or an international police clearance check may form part of the selection process.